Can uncollected prior year fees impair your independence?

 - The CPA billed for the tax services on June 1, 2015.

 - ABC Company needs an audit report with a May 15, 2016, date.

 - ABC Company has not paid the June 1, 2015, bill.

 Is the CPA independent?
 If the audit report is dated May 15, 2016, the CPA is not independent.

 Why?
-If we look back one year from the report date of May 15, 2016, we see that unbilled work from April 25, 2015, has not been paid.
+If we look back one year from the report date of May 15, 2016, we see that the April 25, 2015 work has not been paid.
 So an unpaid service for more than one year before the report date exists.
-The CPA, in this example, would be in violation of the Code of Conduct.
+If the CPA issues the May 15, 2016 report, he is in violation of the Code of Conduct.